magentabusiness/magentabusiness.github.io/docs/trendz/widget-actions.md

 1. Set the entity type of the entities that you want to send as the alias.
 In our case it is EM energy meter.

    ![image](https://img.thingsboard.io/trendz/set-up-trendz-view.png)
-2. Send this view to the ThingsBoard Dashboard.
+2. Send this view to the IoT Hub Dashboard.

 **Step 2.
 Create New Alias on the Dashboard**
 1. Name the Alias (Remember the alias name for later reference).